 The Dentist delegating to an EFDA has the responsibility of direct supervision.
-Remember, a dentist IS NOT required to delegate any expanded functions.
+While a dental team member MAY have one or more Expanded Function permits that allow for the delegation, the supervising dentist IS NOT required to delegate any expanded functions.

 The following is the definition of direct supervision from the Missouri Dental Practice Act.
 This can be found in Chapter 2, page 3 of the Missouri Dental Board General Rules.

 A level of supervision in which the dentist has authorized the procedure for a patient of record, remains in the treatment facility while the procedure is performed and evaluates the procedure prior to patient dismissal.

 The following are the responsibilities of a supervising dentist with an EFDA in practice (Chapter 2, page 10 of the Missouri Dental Board General Rules).

 - The dentist must satisfy all requirements of direct supervision when delegating any task to a dental assistant.

 - The dentist is ultimately responsible for all patient care, whether rendered directly by the dentist or by a dental auxiliary practicing under his or her direct supervision.

 - The dentist is responsible for determining the appropriateness of delegation.
 Factors to be considered are: assistant skill level, task difficulty, and nature and condition of the patient.